What Are Sciatica Risk Factors?

 - Prolonged sitting and a sedentary lifestyle are risk factors for sciatica and other back problems.

 The most common symptom from sciatica is pain.
-Most people describe a deep, severe pain that starts low on one side of the back and then shoots down the buttock and the leg with certain movements.
-Sciatica can also cause hip pain and foot pain.
+Most people describe a deep, severe pain that starts low on one side of the back and then shoots down the buttock and the back of the thigh with certain movements.
+The medical term for nerve pain caused by a pinched nerve in the spine is radiculopathy.
+Sciatica can also cause knee pain, hip pain, and foot pain.
+Often there is muscle spasm in the low back or leg, as well.

-- In most people, the pain is made worse by sneezing, coughing, laughing, or a hard bowel movement.
+- In most people, sciatic pain is made worse by sneezing, coughing, laughing, or a hard bowel movement.
 Bending backward can also make the pain worse.

 - People may also notice a weakness in their leg or foot, along with the pain.
 The weakness may become so bad they can't move their foot.